Gear ?

 Sony FE 400mm f2.8 GM

 The perfect wildlife lens?
-Quite possibly… Some might say it’s not long enough for wildlife and a 600mm f4 would be better, although I find that having the ability to stop down to f2.8 on those dark and gloomy mornings can really make a lot of difference.
-Also the bokeh that the f2.8 aperture produces on this lens is just phenomenal, it’s also lightning fast at acquiring subjects and is razor sharp.
+Quite possibly… Some might say it’s not quite long enough for wildlife and a 600mm f4 would be better?
+Although I find that being able to shoot a bit wider to include more of the habitat can make for some interesting storytelling images.
+Also having the ability to stop down to f2.8 on those dark and gloomy mornings can really make a lot of difference too (especially here in the UK).
+This lens works perfectly with both the 1.4x and 2x teleconverters, giving you that extra reach when needed and the bokeh that the f2.8 aperture produces on this lens is just phenomenal, really making your subjects look like they are popping out of the picture.
+It’s lightning fast at acquiring subjects and is razor sharp.
 The only real downside I have though, is it’s a little heavy if you’re carrying it around and using it hand held all day.
-So I’d definitely recommend bringing along a tripod.
+So I’d definitely recommend bringing along a tripod to keep yourself steady.

 Sony FE 200-600mm f5.6-6.3 G

 This is probably the best all round lens you can buy if you want to photograph wildlife… (without spending mega bucks on a prime lens, that is).
-I have taken thousands and thousands of images with it over the years and it’s still the lens you’ll regularly see me out with.
+I have taken thousands and thousands of images with this lens over the years and it’s still the lens you’ll regularly see me out with.
 The image quality it produces is fantastic and by having that 200-600mm zoom range makes it perfect for photographing even those small birds when you can’t get too close.
-I really cannot recommend this lens enough, just buy it!
+You can also use this lens with the 1.4x teleconverter turning it into a whopping 840mm lens.
+If you are starting out in wildlife photography I really cannot recommend this lens enough, just buy it!

 Sony FE 100-400mm f4.5-5.6 GM

 This is my everyday walk around lens when visiting new places and my go to lens for Zoo photography.
-The 100-400mm range is perfect for almost all of the enclosures giving you the flexibility of being able to zoom all the way out for the closer smaller subjects.
-This G Master lens produces excellent sharp/detailed images.
+The 100-400mm range is perfect for almost everything, at the Zoo it offers the flexibility of being able to photograph both animals further away in bigger enclosures all the way down to the closer smaller subjects.
+The lens is light enough to easily carry around all day and seeing as this is also a G Master lens it produces excellent sharp/detailed images that are really noticeable.

 Sony 1.4x and 2x Teleconverters